Alex2532/PlanIt/README.md

 index.html is the main page, where it features a button to add a new task, incomplete and complete labels signifying the status of each task, and sample tasks.
+The checkboxes are not finished with styling.
 None of the buttons have any functionality yet.